vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/09_LITERATURE_AND_SONG.md

 TIRUMALA IN LITERATURE AND SONG

 He lived in the early years of the 16th Century.
 According to tradition Purandaradasa is said to have come to Tirumala on hearing the fame of Annamacharya.
-Tradition has it that on the occasion of their meeting each other, they jointly composed a song which, though, it is the same song, is differently addressed to the respective deities of the composers, with Trivenkata- nayaka being invoked by Annamacharya and Purandaradasa invoking Lord Vithala by prefixing his own name to the name of the god as his special ensign of the authorship of the song.
+Tradition has it that on the occasion of their meeting each other, they jointly composed a song which, though, it is the same song, is differently addressed to the respective deities of the composers, with Trivenkatanayaka being invoked by Annamacharya and Purandaradasa invoking Lord Vithala by prefixing his own name to the name of the god as his special ensign of the authorship of the song.

 During this visit, Purandaradasa is said to have composed some poems in honour of Lord Venkatesa some of which are as follows:-